-Contact Eric on Twitter for the fastest response!
+Contact Eric on Twitter!

 Co-host of Double Feature.
 Exec Producer of Rob Zombie’s film ’31’ & the Adam Rifkin / Penn Jillette film ‘Director’s Cut.’